jet/equinox/README.md

 The `MemoryStore` backend is intended to implement the complete semantics of a durable store (aside from caching).
 The main benefit of using it is that any tests using it have zero environment dependencies.
 In some cases this can be very useful for demo apps or generators (rather than assuming a specific store at a specific endpoint and/or credentials, there is something to point at which does not require configuration or assumptions.).
 The single problem of course is that it's all in-process; the minute you stop the host, your TODO list has been forgotten.
 In general, EventStore is a very attractive option for prototyping; the open source edition is trivial to install and has a nice UI that lets you navigate events being produced etc.

-### OK, so it supports CosmosDB, EventStore and might even support more in the future.
+### OK, so it supports CosmosDb, EventStore and might even support more in the future.
 I really don't intend to shift datastores.
 Period.
 Why would I take on this complexity only to get the lowest common denominator ?

 Yes, you have decisions to make; Equinox is not a panacea - there is no one size fits all.
 While the philosophy of Equinox is a) provide an opinionated store-neutral [Programming Model](DOCUMENTATION.md#Programming-Model) with a good pull toward a big [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/), while not closing the door to using store-specific features where relevant, having a dedicated interaction is always going to afford you more power and control.